minio/kes-docs/content/integrations/entrust-keycontrol.md

 tableOfContents: true
 ---

-[Entrust KeyControl](https://www.entrust.com/digital-security/key-management/keycontrol) is a proprietary KMS that provides a secret store that can be used by KES.
+[Entrust KeyControl](https://www.entrust.com/digital-security/key-management/keycontrol) is a proprietary KMS which KES supports using for storing secrets.

 ```goat
                 +-----------------------------------------+